VividCortex/angular-recaptcha/README.md

 <script type="text/javascript" src="//www.google.com/recaptcha/api/js/recaptcha_ajax.js"></script>
 ```

-After that, in your view, you can place a container for the captcha and call the vc-recaptcha directive like this:
+After that, in your view, you can place a container for the captcha and call the vc-recaptcha directive like this (Be careful to use your public key, not your private one.):

 ```html
 <div